SIGN UP FOR NEWSLETTER

 Later, women break their fast after looking at the moon and the face of their husband through a sieve (net).
 It’s a very common practice to take a sip of water from their better half’s hands.
 All family members then enjoy a delicious meal together.
 After all, the festival is all about spreading the love and happiness with your close ones.

-Are you ready to outshine the moon with your bridal finery on Karva Chauth night?
-Here’s wishing all the beautiful women a very Happy Karva Chauth 2019…
+Are you ready to outshine the moon with your bridal finery on Karwa Chauth night?
+Here’s wishing all the beautiful women a very Happy Karwa Chauth

-Read our other Blog: Shopping For Karva Chauth
+Read our other Blog: Shopping For Karwa Chauth